AsheUrban/cafe-roaster/README.md

 ## Known Bugs

-* _Weight cannot be decremented per the instructions.
-Currently console.logging 130 - 1 over and over._
+* _Weight cannot be decremented and code has largely been commented out.
+I have kept it in my project so that I can attempt to fix it in the future._
+* _Styling is inconsistently applied as I was experimenting and playing with how to design in react._

 ## License